liyanawijaya/outback/README.md

 This project is released under the [Apache 2.0 license](LICENSE).

 # Acknowledgement
-The Isaac Sim synthetic environments were primarily developed using Unreal Engine assets provided by the open-source asset pack available at the given link [Unreal Engine asset pack](https://www.unrealengine.com/en-US/blog/rural-australia-environment-collection-now-available-for-free) <br>
+The Isaac Sim synthetic environments were primarily developed using Unreal Engine assets provided by the open-source asset pack available at the given link.
+[Unreal Engine asset pack](https://www.unrealengine.com/en-US/blog/rural-australia-environment-collection-now-available-for-free) <br>
 The source code for experiments in OUTBACK is heavily based on [MMSegmentation](https://github.com/open-mmlab/mmsegmentation).